cjnankervis/Re-Climate/README.md

 # WeatherLogistics Re-Climate® API

 The Re-Climate® product supplies reliable seasonal climate forecasts to prepare for extended weather hazards.
-For more information on the seasonal climate forecast services please see https://seasonalforecasts.earth
+For more information on the seasonal climate forecast services please see https://seasonalforecasts.earth.

-The API provides access to four main data streams:
+Firstly, an API authentication key is required to make requests using [API-Request.py].
+The API provides access to four main data streams, with the opportunity for post-processing using Daily Ensembles:

 1. Monthly Centiles